There are many factors that go into the price of tree work. The most important of them are:

 - How long the job will take.

-- How many people are needed to do it properly and safely.
+- How many people are needed to do the work properly and safely.

 - What kind of equipment will be used.
 If a tree is being removed, will it be done with a crane, or will it be taken down by hand?

-- Whether the tree company will get any permits that are required for tree removal.
+- Whether the tree company will get any permits that are required for pruning or removal.

 - When a tree is being removed with a crane, sometimes the street has to be blocked off, and police may be required to direct traffic while the job is being done.